• Skip to primary navigation

 You can use any combo of cream soup.
 I like cream of chicken and cream of celery or cream of onion for extra flavor.

-You can use 4 to 6 boneless chicken breasts here.
+You can use 4 to 6 boneless chicken breasts or thighs here.

 Nutrition

-This is one of the best chicken main dishes I've found in my grandmother's old cookbook!
-Seriously, it's one of my favorite recipes for hearty comfort food, and a great way to treat yourself after a long day.
+This no peek chicken recipe is one of the best chicken main dishes I’ve found in my grandmother’s old cookbook!
+Seriously, this super easy dinner recipe is one of my favorite recipes for hearty comfort food, and a great way to treat yourself after a long day.

-For more old-fashioned chicken recipes, slow cooker recipes, and simple recipe ideas, be sure to subscribe to the newsletter!
+For more budget friendly old-fashioned chicken recipes, slow cooker recipes, and simple recipe ideas, like my Crack Chicken Casserole, be sure to subscribe to the newsletter and follow on social media!

 You May Also Like